 Oral hyperhidrosis medications are best suited for patients with certain types of excessive sweating, in which local therapies either haven’t been effective, or areas difficult to treat (craniofacial sweating).
 Probably the best form of excessive sweating that is suited for oral therapy is generalized hyperhidrosis, (sweating symptoms all over the body ).
 Compensatory sweating which occurs after ETS is a form of generalized hyperhidrosis, and if very bothersome, than it would also be appropriate to treat with oral therapy.

-Patients with generalized hyperhidrosis caused by an underlying medical disorder (secondary hyperhidrosis), should not use an anticholinergic to treat their symptoms.
+Patients with generalized hyperhidrosis caused by an underlying medical disorder (secondary hyperhidrosis), should not use an anticholinergic for sweating to treat their symptoms.
 The underlying medical disorder should be addressed and managed appropriately.
-Similarly, patients with a known history of GERD, irritable bowel, glaucoma, or a heart issues should not take an anticholinergic.
+Similarly, patients with a known history of GERD, irritable bowel, glaucoma, or a heart issues should not take an anticholinergic for sweating.

 Studies are ongoing to develop medications that improve the symptoms of excessive sweating without causing severe side effects, but as yet there are no FDA approved medications that fit the role.
 In fact using anticholinergics to treat hyperhidrosis is an off label indication.